NiklasMelton/AdaptiveResonanceLib/paper.md

    recommended model for classification tasks.

-3. Fusion ART [@tan2007intelligence]: Fusion ART allows for the fusion of multi-channel data by leveraging a discrete ART module for each channel.
+3. Fusion ART [@tan2007intelligence]: Fusion ART allows for the fusion of multi-channel data by leveraging a discrete elementary ART module for each channel.
    Activation for each category is calculated as a weighted sum of all channel activations and resonance only occurs if all channels are simultaneously resonant.
    This allows Fusion ART to learn mappings across all channels.
 Fusion ART works exceptionally well for regression problems and is the recommended model for this task.

-4. FALCON [@tan2004falcon]: The Reactive FALCON model is a special case of Fusion ART designed for reinforcement learning.
+4. FALCON [@tan2004falcon]: The Reactive Fusion Architecture for Learning, Cognition, and Navigation (FALCON) model is a special case of Fusion ART designed for reinforcement learning.
 A Fusion ART model is used for learning the mapping between state, action, and reward channels.
-Special functions are implemented for selecting the best action and for predicting reward values.
+Special functions are implemented for selecting the optimal action and for predicting reward values.

-5. TD-FALCON [@tan2008integrating]: Temporal Difference FALCON is an extension of Reactive FALCON which utilizes the SARSA method for temporal difference reinforcement learning.
+5. TD-FALCON [@tan2008integrating]: Temporal Difference (TD) FALCON is an extension of Reactive FALCON which utilizes the SARSA method for temporal difference reinforcement learning.
 TD-FALCON is the recommended model for reinforcement learning tasks.

-6. Dual Vigilance ART [@da2019dual]: Dual Vigilance ART utilizes an elementary ART module with a second, less restrictive vigilance parameter.
+6. Dual Vigilance ART [@da2019dual]: Dual Vigilance ART extends an elementary ART module with a second, less restrictive vigilance parameter.
 Clusters are formed using the typical process for the underlying art module unless no resonant category is found.
 When this occurs, the less-restrictive vigilance parameter is used to determine if a near-resonant category can be found.
 If one can be found, a new cluster is formed, and the near-resonant category label is copied to the new cluster.
-If neither resonant nor near resonant categories can be found, a new cluster and new category label are both created.
-In this way, Dual Vigilance ART is capable of finding arbitrarily shaped structures as composites of the underlying ART geometry (i.e Hyper-ellipsoids or Hyper-boxes).
+If neither a resonant nor near-resonant category can be found, a new cluster and new category label are both created.
+In this way, Dual Vigilance ART is capable of finding arbitrarily shaped structures as topological composites of the underlying ART geometry (i.e Hyper-ellipsoids or Hyper-boxes).

 7. SMART [@bartfai1994hierarchical]: Self-consistent Modular ART is a special case of Deep ARTMAP and an extension of ARTMAP.
-SMART permits n-many modules (in contrast to ARTMAPS 2-modules) which passes the same sample vector to each module.
-Each module has a vigilance parameter monotonically increasing with depth.
+SMART permits n-many modules (in contrast to ARTMAP's 2-modules) which have vigilance parameters monotonically increasing with depth.
-   This permits SMART to create self-consistent hierarchies of clusters through a divisive clustering approach.
+   By passing the same sample vector to all modules, SMART creates a self-consistent hierarchy of clusters through a divisive clustering approach.
 The number of modules and granularity at each module are both parameterizable.

 8. Deep ARTMAP: Deep ARTMAP is a novel contribution of this library.
-It generalizes SMART by permitting each module to accept some function $f^i(x)$.
+It generalizes SMART by permitting each module `module_i` to accept some function $f^i(x)$.
 This generalization allows the user to find hierarchical relationships between an abritrary number of functional transformations of some input data.
-When only two modules are used and $f^1(x) = target$ and $f^2(x) = x$ Deep ARTMAP reduces to standard ARTMAP.
+When only two modules are used and $f^1(x) = target(x)$ and $f^2(x) = x$ Deep ARTMAP reduces to standard ARTMAP.

 9. Topo ART [@tscherepanow2010topoart]: Topo ART is a topological clustering